DaviCastellanos/ZemogaBlogClient/README.md

 Further operation's details can be found on the Postman collection saved in the API repository: https://github.com/DaviCastellanos/ZemogaBlogAPI

 ### Time
-It took about 40 hours to put this system together.
+It took about 40 hours to put this solution together.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).